chridey/hidey_ddseminar/doc/project_log.md

 and the PMI of discrete events.
 For this, it is easier assume that the probability of an event factorizes into the probability of a predicate and its arguments, where $p(e) = p(p) \pi_{a_i \in a_p} p(a_i | p) $ where the arguments are all independent of one another.

+# 2016-03-25

+created dependency parses of all of English Wikipedia (~4,900,000 articles) calculated discrete probabilities modified dependency RNN to handle dot product of event embeddings previous work determined predicates to be verbs or deverbal nouns